 The subject site is located in the southwest quadrant of the intersection of MD 382 (Croom Road) and US 301 (Robert Crain Highway).
-This preliminary plan of subdivision (PPS) includes Parcels 47, 53, 64, and 103 recorded in the Prince George's County Land Records in Liber 32304 at folio 11, Liber 9236 at folio 187, Liber 36669 at folio 565, and Liber 24434 at folio 147, respectively.
+This preliminary plan of subdivision (PPS) includes Parcels 47, 53, and 64 recorded in the Prince George's County Land Records in Liber 32304 at folio 11, Liber 9263 at folio 187, and Liber 36669 at folio 565, respectively.
 The PPS also includes Lot 1 recorded in Plat Book MMB 236-7 and Lot 3 recorded in Plat Book NLP 139-68.
 The site is located in the Commercial Shopping Center (C-S-C) and Rural Residential (R-R) Zones and is subject to the 2013 Approved Subregion 6 Master Plan and Sectional Map Amendment (Subregion 6 Master Plan and SMA).
-Parcels 47, 53, and 103 and Lots 1 and 3 are undeveloped.
-Parcel 64 is currently developed with a gas station.
+Parcels 47 and 53 are undeveloped; Lots 1 and 3 are each developed with a single-family detached house, while Parcel 64 is currently developed with a gas station.

 The applicant proposes the creation of two separate development pods on the site.
-The first development pod would contain proposed Parcel 1 to ultimately have 10,250 square feet of commercial development accessed from US 301.
-The second development pod would be for the townhouse development and is proposed to have 76 lots and 11 parcels accessed from MD 382, as discussed further.
+The first development pod would contain proposed Parcel 1 to ultimately have 9,965 square feet of commercial development accessed from US 301.
+The second development pod would be for the townhouse development and is proposed to have 75 lots and 12 parcels accessed from MD 382, as discussed further.

-The site abuts Robert Crain Highway to the north, an existing arterial roadway.
-Section 24-121(a)(3) of the Subdivision Regulations requires that sites adjacent to a planned arterial roadway not access those roads directly and be designed to front on an interior road.
+The site abuts US 301 to the north, an existing arterial roadway.
+Section 24-121(a)(3) of the Prince George's County Subdivision Regulations requires that sites adjacent to a planned arterial roadway not access those roads directly, and be designed to front on an interior road.
 The applicant requests approval of a variation for direct access onto an arterial roadway, as discussed further.

-The applicant has also requested a Variance to Section 25-122(b)(1)(G) of the Prince George's County Code for the removal of five specimen trees, as discussed further.
+The applicant has also requested a Variance to Section 25-122(b)(1)(G) of the Prince George's County Code, for the removal of five specimen trees, as discussed further.

-Staff recommends disapproval of the PPS and, consequently, the companion variance and variation.
-The recommendation for disapproval is twofold; the application does not conform to the master plan nor the Plan Prince George's 2035 Approved General Plan (Plan 2035), as discussed further in the Community Planning finding of this technical staff report; and the applicant proposes private roads and alleys for more than four lots in the R-R Zone, a contravention of the Subdivision Regulations, as discussed further in the Private Roads and Alleys finding of this technical staff report.
+Staff recommends disapproval of the PPS, and consequently, the companion variance and variation.
+The recommendation for disapproval is based on the plan's lack of conformance to the master plan and the 2014 Plan Prince George's 2035 Approved General Plan (Plan 2035), and its incompatibility with the surrounding low-density residential community, as discussed further in the Community Planning finding of this technical staff report.